CLOSE X

 An Easy Day Tour from Dublin: Powerscourt (County Wicklow)

-The reason Powerscourt is a great day tour from Dublin is that the estate has what arguably are the most beautiful formal gardens in Ireland.
-It is, in fact, one of the finest gardens on the island of Ireland.
+The reason Powerscourt is a great day tour from Dublin is that the estate boasts arguably the most beautiful formal gardens in Ireland.
+It has been named the 3rd best garden in the world by National Geographic and welcomes 500,000 visitors annually.
 And it’s only about a half-hour drive from Dublin on a modern expressway most of the way.

-It’s an incredibly beautiful estate, which also contains a five-star hotel with two championship golf courses and a luxury spa.
+It’s a magnificent estate that also features a five-star hotel, two championship golf courses, and a luxury spa.
 Thankfully, that’s all tucked away out of sight.

-Palatial and beautifully maintained, it’s a rarity in Ireland as well as in Europe because of its beauty and size.
-The house was built on the site of an old castle, but was gutted by fire about 50 years ago.
-It’s now been partially restored.
+Palatial and beautifully maintained, it’s a rarity in Ireland, as well as in Europe, due to its beauty and size.
+The house, built on the site of an old castle, was gutted by fire about 50 years ago.
+It’s now partially restored.

 Unfortunately, the house isn’t open to visitors, but you can visit a café and some shops selling quality Irish goods.
-I had a good chat with a local weaver who was making a blanket when I was there.
-You can also visit the fine-looking ballroom upstairs, which looks out on the hills of County Wicklow on one side, and the magnificent estate gardens on the other.
+I had a good chat with a local weaver who was working on a blanket when I was there.
+You can also visit the fine-looking ballroom upstairs, which looks out on the hills of County Wicklow on one side and the magnificent estate gardens on the other.

 It’s these gardens that draw people here on day tours from Dublin and elsewhere.
-They are so well maintained and spectacular they’re reminiscent of a mini-Versailles.
-It’s a fantastic place to wander about for a morning or afternoon and well worth the drive.
-Combine it with a lunch someplace, and you have the makings for a fantastic day.
+They’re so well-maintained and spectacular that they’re reminiscent of a mini-Versailles.
+It’s a fantastic place to wander around for a morning or afternoon, and it’s well worth the drive.
+Combine it with a lunch somewhere, and you have the makings for a fantastic day.

 If You Go: